jamesrrdev/discord-AI_TTS-Trivia-Bot/README.md

 This is a project that utilizes OpenAI's API and DougDoug's Babagaboosh to create a Discord bot that is able to create an ambigious Trivia game for users to play with.
 The bot will repeat the Trivia through TTS.

+Disclaimer: Right now the Project's scale is intended for a small server of 5-10 TRUSTED people.
+I will need to work on making the commands Admin-only.
+If you have suggestions or needs for scaling please let me know!

 Features:
 * Trivia commands such as !top and !ans.
 * Normal AI prompting with !p and !ptts.